sjdaws/vocal/readme.md

 Extended functionality for Eloquent in Laravel 4.

-A big chunk of Vocal is based on the [Ardent](https://github.com/laravelbook/ardent) for Laravel 4 by Max Ehsan.
+A big chunk of Vocal is based on [Ardent](https://github.com/laravelbook/ardent) for Laravel 4 by Max Ehsan.

 Copyright (c) 2014 Lake Dawson Software <[https://lakedawson.com/](https://lakedawson.com/)>